verygoodsecurity/netlify-plugin-vgs/README.md

 └─ package.json
 ```
 ## Start local server
-Now, you are ready to start the development server, you can do it by running
+Now, you are ready to start the development server, you can do it by running.
+It will build your app and open the browser with your running app at `http://localhost:8888`
 ```bash
 netlify build && netlify dev
 ```

 ## Deploy to production
-This command will deploy your code to production
+This command will build and deploy your code to production.
+In the output you will find a public URL with your app.
 ```bash
 netlify build && netlify deploy --production
 ```